ColorlabMD/Prores-BitDepth/README.md

 16bit:
 A. Generate 65536 RGBA64 in memory with filled color componenet pixel values of 0-65535 and alpha 65535 where supported.
 B. Write the resulting frames in memory to Apple ProRes Types and 16bit Tiff files.
 (Tiff files are used for FFMPEG encoding)
-1. Read back created ProRes movie and count unique luminace values in decoded frames.
+1. Read back created ProRes movie and count unique luminace values(or red values in red only frames) in decoded frames.
 2. Check that all pixel values within a frame are the same.
 This is to possible eliminate compression variations between pixels.
 12bit:
 Same as 16bit but with 4096 frames represented bit shifted 4 bits